Won Buddhism: Founding of Won Buddhism

-In August of 1919, the nine disciples pledged to follow the new movement even at the cost of their lives.
-In an event commemorated today as "The Miracle of the Blood Seal," thumbprints placed on a sheet of paper recording their pledge were seen to turn red.
+In August 1919, the nine disciples pledged to follow the new movement even at the cost of their lives.
+In an event commemorated today as "The Miracle of the Blood Seal", thumbprints placed on a sheet of paper recording their pledge were seen to turn red.

-Sotaesan named his community Bulbeop Yeongu Hwe (Society for the Study of the Buddha-dharma) in 1924.
+Sotaesan named his community Bulbeop Yeongu Hoe (Society for the Study of the Buddha-dharma) in 1924.
 It remained a small rural order based in Iksan, North Jeolla Province, until the Japanese occupation ended in 1945.
-Sotaesan’s successor, Chǒngsan (Song Kyu, Cheongsan) renamed it Wǒnbulgyo (Won Buddhism) in 1947.
+Sotaesan's successor, Jeongsan (Song Gyu) renamed it Wonbulgyo (Won Buddhism) in 1947.

 Since the end of Japanese occupation in 1945, Won Buddhism has grown markedly.
 The precise number of Won Buddhist practitioners worldwide is unclear.
-In South Korea’s 2005 census, approximately 130,000 people identified as members.
-However, this may be an under-representation, since people could also identify themselves on the census as “Buddhists.”
-Won Buddhist Headquarters estimates the number to be over 1 million world-wide.
-Currently, there are approximately 500 Won Buddhist temples in Korea and over 70 temples and centers in 23 countries.
-This includes 33 in the United States and 2 in Canada.
+In South Korea's 2005 census, approximately 130,000 people identified themselves as members.
+However, this may be an under-representation, since people could also identify themselves on the census as "Buddhists".
+Won Buddhist Headquarters estimates the number to be over one million worldwide.
+Currently, there are approximately five hundred Won Buddhist temples in Korea and over seventy temples and centers in 23 countries.